-Using mild-steel rods, such as the ER70S-6, is not recommended because it has a high risk of cracking similar to or worse than stick welding rods.
+Using mild-steel rods, such as the ER70S-6, is not recommended because it has a high risk of cracking similar to or worse than stick rods.

-Completely removing the flux from a nickel stick welding rod and TIG weld with it is a better option.
+Completely removing the flux from a nickel stick rod and TIG weld with it is a better option.

 How to weld cast iron to steel?